nya3jp/tast-tests/src/chromiumos/tast/local/bundles/cros/arc/video/README.md

 cpu, power usage, and dropped frames while decoding and rendering a video at the appropriate FPS.

-Performance tests are available for the H.264, VP8 and VP9 codecs, using 1080p
-and 2160p videos, both in 30 and 60fps variants.
-To run all performance tests
+Performance tests are available for the H.264, HEVC, VP8 and VP9 codecs, using 1080p and 2160p videos, both in 30 and 60fps variants.
+To run all performance tests use:
-use:

     tast run $HOST arc.VideoDecodeAccelPerf.*